angular-eslint/angular-eslint/README.md

 ng add @angular-eslint/schematics
 ```

-4. Run the conversion schematic to automatically convert your new project from TSLint to ESLint:
+4. Before v12, the Angular CLI shipped with a TSLint setup, so you should run the conversion schematic to automatically convert your new project from TSLint to ESLint:

 ```sh
 ng g @angular-eslint/schematics:convert-tslint-to-eslint --remove-tslint-if-no-more-tslint-targets --ignore-existing-tslint-config